Projects in ERPLY Books

 4. Main Project

-The Main Project option allows you to unite other projects under it.
+The Main Project option allows you to unite others under it.

 Example: Your company has four employees in Tartu.
 In this case, the employees can all be separate projects, but they can all be united under their Main Project – Tartu.
 You can set up Main Projects in the Projects module, where you’ll have to add the column: Project (Main) (as shown on the image).